 Decide – What are you going to do?
 What are the next steps?
 Which one of these ideas would you like to commit to trying?

 Evaluate – Check the decision.
 How committed are you to doing this?
 Over time what progress have you made to meeting these targets?

 – Once the idea is tried, the next session: how successful was the idea?

 If required the stride programme can be re started to continue to develop the member of staff.

 Our main coaches are already employed within the school;

 - Rachel Adepoju – Deputy Head Teacher and English Specialist.
 As an experienced member of staff who excels in many fields Rachel is currently responsible for Standards across the school through the pursuit of excellence in Learning and Teaching, Assessment for Learning, Staff and Leadership Training & Professional Development, Strategic Leadership of the Directors of Learning.
-Within the classroom Rachel excels at behavior management, engagement and challenging pupils.
+Within the classroom Rachel excels at behaviour management, engagement and challenging pupils.

-- Sarah Marchant – Teaching and learning leader and English Specialist.
+- Sarah Marchant – Teaching and learning leader and Geography Specialist.
 An experienced Geography teacher who’s talents lie in teaching and learning, resourcing, subject development and pupil engagement.
 As part of the teaching and learning team Sarah leads on the training of new staff and supports the continued professional development programme within the school.